LukeWood/rl-routing/README.md

  </kbd>
 </p>

-RL-routing provides a reinforcement learning environment for routing problems.
+RL-routing provides a bandit style environment for routing problems.
 The environment relies on an underlying [networkx](https://networkx.org) graph.
 This is passed to the environment during construction under the keyword argument `graph`.
 It is recommended to set `pos` for the nodes to ensure consistent rendering.